wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    * <strong>Object detection</strong> goes further than classification to classify individual objects within the image, and to return the coordinates of a bounding box that indicates the object's location.

-   * Semantic segmentation
+   * Semantic segmentation is the ML technique which individual pixels in the image are classified according to the object to which they belong.
    * Image analysis

    * Face detection, analysis, and recognition
-   * Optical character recognition (OCR) of text
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/overview-ocr">Optical character recognition (OCR)</a> for small amounts of text
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/read-text-computer-vision/2-ocr-azure">The Read API</a> works asynchronously on images with a lot of text, to parse pages, lines, and words.
    * <a target="_blank" href="https://azure.microsoft.com/en-us/services/media-services/video-indexer/">Video Indexer service</a> analyzes the visual and audio channels of a video, and indexes its content.
    <br /><br />